 Prime rib is already a tender cut so you don't need to sous vide it for a long period of time.
 Prime rib roasts are also generally a uniform size, which helps with timing.
 I normally sous vide my prime rib for 5 to 10 hours.
 It's long enough I don't have to worry about specific timing and also helps to tenderize it slightly.
 It's also short enough that it easily fits into my busy schedule around the holidays.
 Prime rib is less finicky to time differences than some cuts due to the high marbling, this makes it ideal for the holidays, when dinner can get pushed back.
 I usually shoot for an 8 hour cook, which gives me some leeway on either side in case dinner is moved up or delayed.

-For a more exact temperature, you can cook by thickness using my sous vide ruler.
+For a more exact temperature, you can cook by thickness using my sous vide ruler or sous vide time charts.
 If you are doing slabs, a 1" thick (25mm) slab will take about an hour from the fridge and a 2" slab (50mm) will take around 3 hours.
 Anything much bigger than 2" is cooked about the same time because the thickness of the roast will be more than the slab.
 A 3" thick roast will take about 3.5 hours from the fridge (less than a 3" slab because spherical foods cook faster).